Daniel-Farnham/ProjectBeans/assumptions.md

 1. For channelMessagesV1, the parameter start is defined to just be an integer.
 However integers can be negative, whereas array indices cannot.
 So if a negative start value is passed into channelMessagesV1 we have assumed this is an error, since it naturally has undefined behaviour, and so the function returns a relevant error message.

 2. authRegisterV1 uses the validator function to test if the email is valid.
 We're unsure of whether validator returns an email to be valid if it's a real email or if the email address is simply of the correct format (e.g. foo@bar.com).
-We assumed that we need to be using real emails and so authRegisterV1.test.js uses are real student emails.
+We assumed that we need to be using real emails and so authRegisterV1.test.js uses our real student emails.

 3.